JFK - PDX

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Portland clicked on KAYAK for each day over the last 12 months.

-When flying from New York John F Kennedy Airport to Portland, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
+When flying from New York John F Kennedy Airport to Portland, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
 For your return to New York John F Kennedy Airport, you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 What is the cheapest month to fly from New York John F Kennedy Intl Airport to Portland?